 Bright colors like yellow, orange, and blue can attract bees as they resemble flowers.
-The more reflective a color is, the more a bug will be attracted to it.
+The more reflective the color is, the more a bug will be attracted to it.
 Avoid bright colors as they will attract pollinating insects to your walls.

 If you aren’t interested in cracking open a new can of paint, you can easily change the color of your walls just with lighting alone.
 If you have bright yellow walls, you can add a blue or green colored lightbulb to offset the bright hues.
 However, insects can’t see colors the same way as humans, so it can be difficult to predict their behavior.

-Which Paint Colors Repel Insects?
+Are There Paint Colors That Repel Insects?

 Because bugs see colors on the UV spectrum, they cannot register hues of green or blue.
 Painters even use blue paint to repel bees and wasps.
 Painting your porch ceiling in a blue tone could repel wasps, leading to fewer wasp-eating spiders around your home!